jqPlot/jqPlot/README.txt

 to get a description of the various build targets.

 jqPlot requires jQuery (tested with 1.3.2 or better). jQuery 1.3.2 is included in the distribution.
-To use jqPlot include jQuery, the jqPlot jQuery plugin, and optionally the excanvas script for IE support in your web page...
+To use jqPlot include jQuery, the jqPlot jQuery plugin, the jqPlot css file and optionally the excanvas script for IE support in your web page...

 > <!--[if IE]><script language="javascript" type="text/javascript" src="excanvas.js"></script><![endif]-->
 > <script language="javascript" type="text/javascript" src="jquery-1.3.2.min.js"></script>
 > <script language="javascript" type="text/javascript" src="jquery.jqplot.min.js"></script>
+> <link rel="stylesheet" type="text/css" href="jquery.jqplot.css" />

 Much of the graph styling is handled by CSS.
 You should include the jqplot css file in your code as well...